jonhilgart22/CS-7641-assignments/assignment3/README.md

 # Unsupervised Learning and Dimensionality Reduction

+- All of code is stored at https://github.com/jonhilgart22/CS-7641-assignments
+- pip install -r requirements.txt into your environment

 ## Output
 Output CSVs and images are written to `./output` and `./output/images` respectively.
 Sub-folders will be created for each DR algorithm (ICA, PCA, etc) as well as the benchmark.